caochao39/tarerobotics/docs/source/system_modules/slam.rst

 Viewing Map
 ------------

 To check out the save point cloud and trajectory files, also use `CloudCompare <https://www.danielgm.net/cc/>`_.
-Click the ‘EDL’ icon to add artificial shading.
+Click the 'EDL' icon to add artificial shading.
 Point clouds from indoor environments often contain ceilings.
-To reveal the inside of the point cloud, click the point cloud to select it in the ‘DB Tree’ window and click the ‘Cross Section’ icon.
+To reveal the inside of the point cloud, click the point cloud to select it in the 'DB Tree' window and click the 'Cross Section' icon.
 Use mouse to pull the boundaries of the cross section and remove the ceiling.
 Now, you can check out the inside of the point cloud and the trajectory.

 .. image:: ../images/image22.png
     :width: 75%